 Back when I was living in Harrisburg, PA with about 5 beautiful trails all within 30 minutes of my office, I’d jump in the car right after work and head up to the mountains.
 Of course, being outside, I wanted to protect myself from the sun with a little sunscreen, covering the face, neck, arms, and shoulders, at the very least.

 But what do you do when you’re still wearing a full face of makeup after work?
-Apply a little mineral powder sunscreen directly over top!
-This will provide the protection your skin needs when you’re on-the-go and either don’t have time, or the resources, to wash your face.
-And just in case you’re next stop is the bar afterwards for some late night drinks with friends, you can still keep your makeup in tact!
-Colorescience makes one of my favorites!
+Apply a little mineral powder sunscreen over top!
+They’re the perfect way to protect your skin when you’re on-the-go and don’t have the time or resources to wash your face first and then apply SPF lotion.
+And just in case your next stop is the bar afterwards for some late night drinks with friends, you can still keep your makeup in tact!
+Colorescience makes one of my favorites.
+Their Sunforgettable brush-on sunscreen offers SPF 50 UVA/UVB protection in a lightweight, sheer-coverage formula that applies beautifully over foundation!
+(You can also find it here on Amazon.)

 And can you guess the sixth essential that I didn’t mention here?
 Here’s a clue – they’re ultra-portable and great for on-the-go when you need to re-fuel or re-hydrate!
 Look out for an Instagram post in the next couple weeks for more deets!